MixStyle Neural Networks for Domain Generalization and Adaptation: Introduction

 The contributions of this paper are summarized as follows.
 First, to facilitate data augmentation for domain generalization, we for the first time introduce a new concept called MixStyle, which builds a connection between visual domains and feature statistics that control image styles.
 Second, we provide an efficient implementation of MixStyle through simple manipulation of feature statistics.
 Third, a MixStyle-based semi-supervised learning framework is proposed to extend the applicability of MixStyle to partially labeled datasets.
 Finally, extensive experiments are conducted to demonstrate the effectiveness and versatility of MixStyle in the problems of domain generalization, semi-supervised domain generalization, and unsupervised domain adaptation, and covering various tasks including object recognition, instance retrieval, and RL.
 Comprehensive ablation studies are also provided to give an in-depth understanding into the mechanism of MixStyle, as well as to share insights on how to apply MixStyle in practice.
 All source code of this work has been made publicly available to facilitate future research.\footnote{\url{https://github.com/KaiyangZhou/mixstyle-release}}

 An earlier and preliminary study of MixStyle was published in ICLR 2021~\cite{zhou2021mixstyle}.
-In comparison, this paper introduces substantial new materials.
-Specifically, 1) MixStyle can now take advantage of unlabeled data, via a simple yet non-trivial design, which mixes feature statistics between labeled and pseudo-labeled instances; 2) we demonstrate that MixStyle works exceptionally well with extremely limited labels, such as only 10 or even 5 labels per category; and 3) extensive new experiments covering semi-supervised domain generalization~\cite{zhou2021stylematch} and unsupervised domain adaptation~\cite{ganin2015unsupervised} are conducted to validate the effectiveness of the new algorithmic extension.
+In comparison, this paper introduces substantial new materials: 1) MixStyle can now work with unlabeled data via a non-trivial design that allows the mixing of feature statistics between labeled and pseudo-labeled instances; 2) We demonstrate that MixStyle works exceptionally well with extremely limited labels like 5 labels per category; 3) Extensive experiments covering semi-supervised domain generalization~\cite{zhou2021stylematch} and unsupervised domain adaptation~\cite{ganin2015unsupervised} are conducted.